symphoniesboreales/symphoniesboreales/content/en/projects.md

 This crazy idea led to the collaboration between Boreal Symphonies, the Symphony Orchestra of Saguenay Lac Saint-Jean, and Yannick Plamondon and Benoît Fortier from the Quebec City Conservatory.

-{{< figure src="/img/Partition_classique.png" class="img-responsive" width=500 caption="Extrait de la partition d’un Symphonie boréale, adaptée pour orchestre symphonique par Yannick Plamondon et Benoît Fortier du Conservatoire de Québec" >}}

-Excerpt from the score of a Boreal Symphony, adapted for symphony orchestra by Yannick Plamondon and Benoît Fortier of the Quebec City Conservatory
+{{< figure src="/img/Partition_classique.png" class="img-responsive" width=500 caption="Excerpt from the score of a Boreal Symphony, adapted for symphony orchestra by Yannick Plamondon and Benoît Fortier of the Quebec City Conservatory. " >}}

 A first Symphonie boréale was readapted by Yannick Plamondon and Benoît Fortier.
 This piece was scheduled to be performed for the first time by the Symphony Orchestra of Saguenay Lac Saint-Jean on March 21, 2020, but this event has since been postponed to an unknown date due to the COVID pandemic.